davidfrantz/force/docs/source/howto/lcf.rst

 This workflow requires spatially explicit Earth Observation raster data to start with.
 It will technically work with any multi- or hyperspectral image data.
 This tutorial has been created with spectral-temporal metrics aggregated from all clear-sky Sentinel-2 observations in 2018 over Berlin, Germany (MGRS Tile 33UUU).

-We here downloaded all image acquisitions with less than 70% cloud cover according to the metadata catalogue using FORCE Level 1 Cloud Storage Downloader:
+We first download all image acquisitions with less than 70% cloud cover according to the metadata catalogue using FORCE Level 1 Cloud Storage Downloader:

 .. code-block:: bash

    force-level1-csd -s S2A,S2B -d 20180101,20181231 -c 0,70 /path/to/metadata/directory/ /path/to/datapool / /path/to/datapool/pool.txt T33UUU

 Please refer to the Level 1 Cloud Storage Downloader `Documentation <https://force-eo.readthedocs.io/en/latest/components/lower-level/level1/level1-csd.html#level1-csd>`_. and `Tutorial <https://force-eo.readthedocs.io/en/latest/howto/level1-csd.html>`_. to know more about Sentinel-2 data downloads and about retrieving and updating the metadata catalogue required to download raw image data.